dumplingcompromise/fetch/README.md

 <img width="820" alt="Screen Shot 2022-04-14 at 7 33 00 AM" src="https://user-images.githubusercontent.com/12734395/163382697-f3ecf97f-a935-4c34-b55d-c0d1b52bea12.png">

-##Second: Write a query that directly answers a predetermined question from a business stakeholder
+##Second Task: Write a query that directly answers a predetermined question from a business stakeholder

 What are the top 5 brands by receipts scanned for most recent month?